HealthSciTech/pyEDA/README.md

 # Citation
 ```
-GSR Analysis for Stress: Development and Validation of an Open Source Tool for Noisy Naturalistic GSR Data
+pyEDA: An Open-Source Python Toolkit for Pre-processing and Feature Extraction of Electrodermal Activity
 ```
 ```
 Full bibtex reference: